mmckechney/SqlBuildManager/docs/AzureBatch.md

 (for a full end-to-end example, see [this document](./AzureBatchExample.md))

-Azure Batch builds are started locally via `SqlBuildManager.Console.exe`.
+Azure Batch builds are started locally via `sbm.exe`.
 This process communicates with the Azure Storage account and Azure Batch account to execute in  parallel across the pool of Batch compute nodes.
 The number of nodes that are provisioned is determined by your command line arguments.

 ### Recommended order of execution:

- #### Pre-stage the Azure Batch pool VMs
+#### 1. Pre-stage the Azure Batch pool VMs

-Execute SqlBuildManager.Console.exe with the `/Action=BatchPreStage` directive.
+Execute `sbm batch prestage [options]`.
 This will create the desired number of Azure Batch VM's ahead of time\
 (_NOTE:_ it can take 10-20 minutes for the VMs to be provisioned and ready).
-See the argument details [here](#azure-batch---pre-stage-batch-nodes-actionbatchprestage)
+See the argument details [here](#azure-batch---pre-stage-batch-nodes)

-#### Execute batch build
+#### 2. Execute batch build

- Execute `SqlBuildManager.Console.exe` with the `/Action=batch` directive.
-See the argument details [here](#azure-batch-execution-actionbatch)
+ Execute `sbm batch run [options]`.
+See the argument details [here](#azure-batch-execution)

 This will start the following process: